 In a slow cooker (or Dutch Oven), combine all ingredients and set to low heat.
 Cover and let cook for 8 to 9 hours (mine looked pretty good after 4 hours but I would not have hesitated to cook them longer) stir them to check for burning or drying and add more water if needed.
 If you are using a slow cooker (electric crock pot) method it works best if started before you go to bed.
 This way your oatmeal will be finished by morning.

-8. Oats Can be Ground Into Flour: Groats are a good choice for flour making, but you can also use old-fashioned rolled oats.
-Rolled oats can be turned into oat flour with a strong food processor while groats will require a grain mill.
+Groats are a good choice for flour making, but you can also use old-fashioned rolled oats.
+Rolled oats can be turned into oat flour with a strong food processor while groats will require an actual grain mill.
 Oat flour adds the health benefit of oats to any baked good.
 Oat flour, if coming from a wheat-free facility, can also help fill the holes in a gluten-free diet.
 If wheat becomes more scarce, oat flour may become its substitute.

 5 main types of oats and why it matters!